chrisanthropic/chrisanthropic.github.io/_posts/2017-12-27-script-to-automate-tracking-terraform-infra-as-code-coverage-badges.markdown

 - uses the [http://shields.io/](http://shields.io/) API to create coverage badges
 - writes the coverage badges to an S3 bucket you specify

-The script expects that all of the resources managed by Terraform are tagged in a standard way; ie our example uses - "Terraform: True".
-In our example our Terraform code always writes a tag of "Terraform: True" when it creates a resource that supports tags.
+The script expects that all of the resources managed by Terraform are tagged in a standard way; ie our example uses a `Terraform` tag, written by Terraform when it creates a resource that supports tags.
 This is how we ensure that all Terraform managed resources are tagged uniformly.
-The expected tag is configurable via ENV VARS at the top of the script, it is the tag that the script uses to identify when a resource is managed by Terraform.
+The tag is configurable via ENV VARS at the top of the script.

 For now it checks the following AWS resources:
 - EC2 Instances